tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Press `x` to delete the character under the (block) cursor in normal mode.

-- `p` lowercase to put word after the cursor
+- `p` lowercase to put word after the cursor (or below current line)
-- `P` uppercase put word before the cursor
+- `P` uppercase put word before the cursor (or the live above)

+Vim also provides `gp` and `gP` commands.
+These also put the text before or after the current line, but they leave the cursor positioned at the end of the pasted text instead of at the beginning.

 `dw` - delete until the start of the next word, EXCLUDING its first character. `2dw` or `d2w` delete two words | `5d5w` 5 times delete 5 words.
 Note that the cursor must be placed at the beginning of the word when using `dw`.